-Boards may also make applications for statutory conservation measures to Scottish Ministers.
+Boards may make applications for statutory conservation measures to Scottish Ministers.
 Where a sound case is presented Ministers seek advice from statutory advisors and determine whether a measure is put to the Scottish Parliament for approval.

 While Boards are the recognised statutory managers of salmon fisheries, Scottish Ministers have a set of fisheries management backstop powers which they can exercise in the event of local management failure or to tackle national issues.
 In addition to the ability to make conservation measures at their own hand, Ministers (having sought advice from scientific advisors) can alter the weekly close time and carry out investigations into particular fisheries.
-The Aquaculture and Fisheries (Scotland) Act 2013 provides additional powers for Ministers to carry out sampling, make annual close time orders and require information from salmon fishery proprietors.

-Ministers are currently carrying out a 3 year investigation into perceived problems with the spring salmon in the River South Esk; this investigation has included genetic sampling of the net fishery and radio tagging of fish to identify spawning locations.
+The Aquaculture and Fisheries (Scotland) Act 2013 provides additional powers for Ministers to carry out genetic sampling, make annual close time orders and require information from salmon fishery proprietors.
+Ministers are currently carrying out a 3 year investigation into perceived problems with the spring salmon in the River South Esk; this investigation includes genetic sampling of the net fishery and radio tagging of fish to identify spawning locations.
 The project was commenced following an application for conservation measures by the local Board and aims to gather additional information on the nature of the problem in order to inform suitable management action.
-For the duration of the project, voluntary agreement to postpone the start of the netting season and implement catch and release in the rod fishery has been agreed between the Board and the proprietors
+For the duration of the project, voluntary agreement to postpone the start of the netting season and implement catch and release in the rod fishery has been agreed between the Board and the proprietors.

-- 2.4 Are there any mixed-stock salmon fisheries and, if so, (a) how are these defined, (b) what was the mean catch in these fisheries in the last five years and (c) how are they managed to ensure that all the contributing stocks are meeting their conservation objectives?
+2.4 Are there any mixed-stock salmon fisheries and, if so, (a) how are these defined, (b) what was the mean catch in these fisheries in the last five years and (c) how are they managed to ensure that all the contributing stocks are meeting their conservation objectives?
 (Max.
-300 words in total) (Reference: Section 2.8 of the Fisheries Guidelines) - (a) Mixed Stock Fisheries have been defined by NASCO as fisheries exploiting a significant number of salmon from two or more river stocks.
-On this definition all fixed engine fisheries (coastal nets) are mixed stock and a number of rod and line fisheries in Scotland can be expected to meet this definition. - (b) Mean catch taken in coastal net mixed-stock fisheries in the last 5 years (2007 2011) = 39.6 tonnes. - (c) Management approaches for MSFs are achieved through both voluntary and statutory measures.
+300 words in total) (Reference: Section 2.8 of the Fisheries Guidelines)

+(a) Mixed Stock Fisheries have been defined by NASCO as fisheries exploiting a significant number of salmon from two or more river stocks.
+On this definition all fixed engine fisheries (coastal nets) are mixed stock and a number of rod and line fisheries in Scotland can be expected to meet this definition.
+Further investigation would require to be undertaken in the rod and line fisheries to determine which of these were definitely mixed stock.

+(b) Mean catch taken in coastal net mixed-stock fisheries in the last 5 years (2007 - 2011) = 39.6 tonnes.

+(c) Management approaches for MSFs are achieved through both voluntary and statutory measures.
 Voluntary measures include postponement of season start, release of certain species etc at certain times.
-Statutory measures include:
+Statutory measures include :